Skip to Content

 Prices in Spain

-• Food shopping – 6-8 Euro pp per day
+• Food shopping – 8-10 euros pp per day

-• A cup of coffee (Americano) – 1,2-1,5 Euro
+• A cup of coffee (Americano) – 1,5 euros

-• A beer in a bar – 1,5-2 Euro
+• A beer in a bar – 2 euros

-• Backpack delivery service (optional) – 7 Euros per stage
+• Backpack delivery service (optional) – 7 euros per stage

 Food on the Camino is a part of the experience even if you’re on a tight budget I’d suggest going out sometimes to try traditional Spanish and Portuguese dishes.